|Our assistant leading the otters to the tide pools|

 so easy to lure back into the cage!

-These Asian small-clawed otters, they live on land near bodies of water such as rivers, mangroves, rice fields, as opposed to the sea, like most other otters.
+These Asian small-clawed otters live on land near bodies of water such as rivers, mangroves, rice fields, as opposed to the sea, like most other otters.
 Their hands are partially webbed which gives them a great deal of dexterity.

 |The local children had never seen an otter up close before.
 They said they have seen and heard wild otters in the mangroves early in the morning and at dusk.|